 Parent involvement is encouraged at our school.
-Parents and stakeholders can find out about school functions through our website and Facebook page.
+Parents and stakeholders can find out about school functions through our website, Facebook page, and phone messages.

 6d.
 Describe how the school will build capacity for parental involvement including how parents will be encouraged to become equal partners in the education of their children.
 (See ESSA Sec.
 1116, requirements for building capacity and parental and family engagement).